Nikita Bedrin: 2023

 Bedrin driving the Dallara F3 2019 during the 2023 Spielberg Formula 3 round.

 In September 2022, Bedrin took part in the FIA Formula 3 post-season test for Jenzer Motorsport together with his PHM teammate Taylor Barnard and Euroformula Open driver Alex García.
 He would subsequently be signed up for the 2023 F3 season, driving for Jenzer Motorsport.
 After failing to score in the opening three rounds, Bedrin opened his account by scoring his first point in sprint race at Barcelona by finishing tenth in sprint and then 11th in the feature race.
 He secured his first ever FIA Formula 3 podium on Hungaroring by finishing third in the sprint race.
 He even led for seven laps, but lost the lead to Gabriele Minì and then on the last lap to championship leader Gabriel Bortoleto for second.
-In Belgium, he gambled in the feature race by starting on wet tyres as his teammates and a few other drivers, which would see him up to third place by the chequered flag and getting another podium.
+In Belgium, Bedrin ambled in the feature race by starting on wet tyres as his teammates and a few other drivers, which would see him up to third place by the chequered flag and getting another podium.
 It would be his final points finish of the season and he ended in 18th overall, with 24 points.